madisongarccia/486project/reports/final_report.md

 # Exploratory Data Analysis

 To fully understand the important factors that may influence median income, we must first look at the raw data.
 This section gives an overview of the key variables by identifying relevant distributions and variations within the data.
-These summary statistics act as a foundation for deciding what potential predictors of median incme could be.
+These summary statistics act as a foundation for deciding what the potential predictors of median incme could be.

 The dataset includes the following features:

+- `median_income` (numeric - target variable) Median household income
 -  `race_eth_name` (string) Name of race/ethnic group
 - `geotype` (string) Type of geographic unit place (PL), county (CO), region (RE), state (CA)
 - `geoname` (string) Name of geographic unit
 - `county_name` (string) Name of county the geotype is in
 - `region_code` (string) Metropolitan Planning Organization (MPO)- based region code
 - `cost_yr` (numeric) Annual food costs
-- `median_income` (numeric) Median household income
 - `affordability_ratio` (numeric) Ratio of food cost to household income
 - `LL95_affordability_ratio` (numeric) Lower limit of affordability 95% confidence interval
 - `UL95_affordability_ratio` (numeric) Upper limit of affordability confidence interval